nagarajurahul/terraform-aws-multi-az-vpc/README.md

 **Public & Private Subnets**: Automatically calculates subnet CIDRs based on the number of devices per subnet.

+**New - ipv6 Support**: Add ipv6 address support to the VPC and our subnets through ipv6 CIDRs.

 **Highly Available NAT Gateway (Optional)**: Supports single or no NAT Gateway for cost efficiency.

 **Tagging Support**: Apply common tags to all resources.